IBM/DataStage/RemoteEngine/kubernetes/README.md

 # indicate that you have accepted license for IBM DataStage as a Service Anywhere(https://www.ibm.com/support/customer/csol/terms/?ref=i126-9243-06-11-2023-zz-en)
 license_accept=true

-# the data center where your DataStage is provisioned on IBM cloud (dallas, frankfurt, sydney, or toronto); the default is dallas.
+# If you are specifically deploying a remote engine for IBM Cloud, the data center where your DataStage is provisioned on IBM cloud (dallas, frankfurt, sydney, or toronto); the default is dallas.
 # data_center=dallas

 # the namespace to deploy the remote engine